 A: There is no evidence that these vaccines affect future fertility.

-Q: What if I become pregnant between the first dose of the vaccine and the second dose?
+Q: If I receive either the Pfizer/BioNTech or the Moderna vaccine, what if I become pregnant between the first and second doses?

 Q: I am planning pregnancy in the near future.
 Should I get vaccinated now or wait?